httpwg/http-extensions/draft-ietf-httpbis-http2-secondary-certs.md

 TLS 1.2 [RFC5246] supports one server and one client certificate on a connection.
 These certificates may contain multiple identities, but only one certificate may be provided.

+Many HTTP servers host content from several origins.
+HTTP/2 permits clients to reuse an existing HTTP connection to a server provided that the secondary origin is also in the certificate provided during the TLS handshake.
+In many cases, servers choose to maintain separate certificates for different origins but still desire the benefits of a shared HTTP connection.

 ## Server Certificate Authentication